FCBGP/rpki-rpa-profile/draft-guo-fc-profile.md

 The version number of the ForwardingCommitmentAttestation MUST be 0.

-## asid
+## asID

-The asid field contains the AS number of the issuer AS associated with this FC.
+The asID field contains the AS number of the issuer AS associated with this FC.

+## routingIntent

+This routingIntent field contains a routing intent of the issuer AS.
+A routing intent typically has an upstream AS, a downstream AS, and a route set.
+But, for saving spaces, it can aggregate routing intents that have the same route set.

-## previousASes
+### previousASes

 The previousASes field contains the upstream ASes' number of the issuer AS that can advertise the prefixes to the issuer AS.

-## nexthopASes
+### nexthopASes

 The nexthopASes field contains the downstream ASes' number of the issuer AS that can receive advertised routes from the issuer AS.

-## roaASes
+### roaASes

 The roaASes field contains a set of ASes.
 It associates with ROAs {{RFC9582}}.

-Within the Prefix structure, the prefixes field encodes the set of IP address prefixes announced by the issuer AS in AS_PATH.
-The prefixes field can be blank which means that all traffic received from upstream ASes defined in previousASes field could be advertised to downstream ASes defined in nexthopASes field.
+This is an optional field.
+When it is blank, it means that all traffic received from upstream ASes defined in previousASes field could be advertised to downstream ASes defined in nexthopASes field.

-# FC Validation
+# Forwarding Commitment Validation

-Only when finished the validation of the FC object will a relying party sign a new FC to announce a trusted and selected routing announcement.
-To validate an FC, the relying party MUST perform all the validation checks specified in {{RFC6488}} as well as the following additional FC-specific validation step.
+To validate an FC, the relying party MUST perform all the validation checks specified in {{RFC6488}} as well as the following additional FC-specific validation steps.

-- The IP Address Delegation extension {{RFC3779}} is present in the end-entity (EE) certificate (contained within the FC), and the IP address prefix in the FC payload is contained within the set of IP addresses specified by the EE certificate's IP Address Delegation extension.

-- The EE certificate's IP Address Delegation extension MUST NOT contain "inherit" elements described in {{RFC3779}}.
+- The contents of the CMS eContent field MUST conform to all the constraints described in {{The_FC_eContent}}.

-- The Autonomous System Identifier Delegation Extension described in {{RFC3779}} is also used in Forwarding Commitment and MUST be present in the EE certificate.
+- The Autonomous System Identifier Delegation Extension described in {{RFC3779}} is also used in Forwarding Commitment and MUST be present in the EE certificate contained in the CMS certificates field.
+- The AS identifier present in the ForwardingCommitmentAttestation eContent 'asID' field MUST be contained in the AS Identifiers present in the certificate extension.
+- The Autonomous System Identifier Delegation extension MUST NOT contain "inherit" elements.
+- The IP Address Delegation Extension {{RFC3779}} is not used in Forwarding Commitment, and MUST NOT be present in the EE certificate.

+# Operational Consideration

+Multiple valid Forwarding Commitment objects which contain the same asID could exist.
+In such a case, the union of these objects forms the complete routing intent set of this AS.
+For a given asID, it is RECOMMENDED that a CA maintains a single Forwarding Commitment.
+If an AS holder publishes a Forwarding Commitment, then relying parties SHOULD assume that this object is complete for that issuer AS.

+If one AS receives a BGP UPDATE message with the issuer AS in the AS_PATH attribute which cannot match any routing intents of this issuer AS, it implies that there is an AS-path forgery in this message.

 # Security Considerations